nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 <br>
 The following word-clouds demonstrate the effectiveness of TF-IDF vectorization for text with frequently repeating words.
 In the first image, the size of the word is calculated from basic term frequency within the "employment or career inquiries" label.
+The largest and most dominant words are clearly not helpful for correctly identifying the label.
 This represents normal count vectorization of text.

 ![Default Employment Wordcloud](/images/employment_def_wordcloud.png)

 The image below was generated from the same conversations but the size of the words now reflect how TF-IDF vectorization would weight them with inverse document frequency.
-The most unique and valuable words within the label become much more dominant.
+The most unique and valuable words within the "employment or career inquiries" label become much more salient.
 Using this type of vectorization allows the model to more easily discriminate between the classes.

 ![TFIDF Employment Wordcloud](/images/employment_tfidf_wordcloud.png)